PoCInnovation/Pool2022/Hardware/Day02/README.md

 ## 3 - Wifi
 ### 3.1 - Color Picker :syringe:

-Créer votre premier `web server` sur ESP32 permettant de contrôler la couleur d'une LED RGB
+Create your first `web server` on ESP32 to control the color of an RGB LED.

 <details>
     <summary> 🛠️ Matériel requis:</summary>